I love reading this blog because I always get to learn

 BACKGROUND

-David Cameron dropped everything last Wednesday to head to Scotland to stem the momentum of the "Yes" campaign for secession.
+British PM David Cameron dropped everything last Wednesday to head to Scotland to stem the momentum of the "Yes" campaign for secession.
 For Alex Salmond, the Scot leading the charge for independence, the move means the Brits are panicked.
 "If I thought they were coming by bus, I'd send the bus fare," he told Reuters.
 Cameron's visit came a day after his impassioned Daily Mail piece, in which he promised Scots that a "no" vote wouldn't keep the status quo, but usher in more power over taxes, spending, and welfare.Read more >>

 CARTOON

-Paul Thomas from the Daily Express shows David Cameron and his wife Samantha in their kitchen.
+The cartoon by Paul Thomas from the Daily Express shows David Cameron and his wife Samantha in their kitchen.
 Cameron is reading a newspaper whose front page headline reads, "Cameron Woos Scots."
 Samantha, who is wearing a tartan skirt, sash, and tam o' shanter (hat), tells her husband, "I thought you'd take more notice of me dressed like this ..."

 EXPLANATION